A Comprehensive Look at Egg Retrieval

 The Day of Your Procedure

-Egg retrieval is a surgical procedure that is performed under narcoleptic analgesia, which combines pain relievers and sedation to ensure your comfort.
+Egg retrieval is a surgical procedure that is performed under narcoleptic analgesia, which combines pain relievers and intravenous (IV) sedation to ensure your comfort.
 During ultrasound-directed vaginal aspiration, your doctor will guide a needle into the ovaries and locate the mature follicles.
-If the ovaries cannot be accessed through the vaginal opening, your doctor may recommend a laparoscopic procedure.
-This minimally invasive technique will include many of the same steps as vaginal aspiration, but access to the ovaries will be gained via a small incision near the belly button.
+In rare circumstances, if the ovaries cannot be accessed through the vaginal opening, your doctor may recommend a laparoscopic procedure.
 Once the ovaries have been accessed, the needle will puncture each follicle and aspirate the egg and fluid inside.
-One of our embryologists will evaluate the fluid and locate the most viable eggs for fertilization.
-This surgical procedure is extremely quick and is typically performed in under 30 minutes at our facility.
+The embryologists will evaluate the fluid and locate the most viable eggs for fertilization.
+This egg retrieval procedure is extremely quick and is typically performed in under 30 minutes at our facility.
 The eggs may then be frozen or mixed with a semen sample to complete the next step of IVF.

 After Your Procedure